 Activity Evidence that supports this approach Challenge number(s) addressed Staff Training on helping children to develop independence.
-Links with LA and training with follow up on OAP (Ordinarily Available Provision) National College Training - Maximising impact TAs Using the Scaffolding framework for teaching assistant-pupil interactions.
-Training OAP and how to support children in the classroom EEF Teaching and Learning Toolkit EEF guidance on Teaching assistants supporting children All children Staff training on different areas of the curriculum to support children with their learning.
+Links with LA and training with follow up on OAP (Ordinarily Available Provision) PINs project and training to support staff Maths Hub training and support Training on supporting writing Staff training on developing language Using the Scaffolding framework for teaching assistant-pupil interactions.
+Training OAP and how to support children in the classroom Training for TAs as part of the PINs project on helping children to develop independence EEF Teaching and Learning Toolkit EEF guidance on Teaching assistants supporting children All children Staff training on different areas of the curriculum to support children with their learning.
 Targeted training across the year on different school priorities during staff meetings, Inset days.
-Also, individual staff to attend training relating to their development needs, school priorities and also needs of children they are supporting High-quality CPD for teachers has a significant effect on pupils' learning outcomes Training on different areas of the curriculum for teachers and TAs to support the children.
+Also, individual staff to attend training relating to their development needs, school priorities and also needs of children they are supporting Training on making good use of the environment to support learning High-quality CPD for teachers has a significant effect on pupils' learning outcomes Training on different areas of the curriculum for teachers and TAs to support the children.
 This will include training to support children with their mental health Training can support adults to ensure they model and develop pupils' oral language skills and vocabulary development.
-Education Policy Institute, Evidence Review: The effects of high-quality professional development on teachers and students EEF Teaching and Learning Toolkit EEF Teaching and Learning Toolkit - Oral Language Interventions All Children
+Working with the Maths hub to support Mathematics Training and monitoring on developing the classroom environment to support learning Education Policy Institute, Evidence Review: The effects of high-quality professional development on teachers and students All Children